There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Criminology major sequence
+- Level 2 core unit in the Criminology and Criminal Justice major sequence

 - Level 2 option in the Archaeology major sequence